-- 2.4.3.1Non-scheduled PCBs are permitted to place deposits with strong scheduled PCBs complying with the following norms: - i) The bank complies with the prescribed level of CRAR. - ii) Net NPAs of the bank are less than 7%. - iii) The bank has not defaulted in the maintenance of CRR/SLR for the last two years - iv) The bank has declared net profits for the last three consecutive years - v) The bank complies with prudential norms on income recognition, asset classification and provisioning, exposure ceilings and loans and advances to directors. - 2.4.3.2 Acceptance of deposits from non-scheduled UCBs by the scheduled UCBs will also be subject to the following conditions: - The total inter-UCB deposits accepted by a scheduled UCB should not exceed 10% of its deposit liabilities as on 31st March of the previous financial year. - ii) The rate of interest offered on such deposits should be market related. - iii) The total amount of deposits placed by a non-scheduled UCB with one scheduled UCB should not exceed 20% of its capital funds, so as to be in consonance with the extant exposure norms (presently 15%). - iv) Scheduled UCBs should not, however, place deposits with other scheduled/non-scheduled UCBs.
+- 2.4.3.1Non-scheduled PCBs are permitted to place deposits with strong scheduled PCBs complying with the following norms: - i) The bank cpmplies with the prescribed level of CRAR. - ii) Net NPAs of the bank are less than 7%. - iii) The bank has not defaulted in the maintenance of CRR/SLR for the last two years - iv) The bank has declared net profits for the last three consecutive years - v) The bank complies with prudential norms on income recognition, asset classification and provisioning, exposure ceilings and loans and advances to directors. - vi) The amount of deposits placed by a non-scheduled UCB with any scheduled UCB should not exceed 5% of the depositing bank's total deposit liabilities as on March 31 of the previous year.